learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 </html>
 ```

-Refresh the page to see the changes.
+Refresh the browser page to see the changes.

-Open the Google Developer Tools.
-Click on the "Elements" tab.
-Here we have the
+Open the Google Developer Tools by clicking on the "View" menu and selecting
+Developer -> Developer Tools.
+The Elements tab should be selected but, if it
-DOM representation of the HTML source the browser loaded.
-Use the "Elements"
+isn't, click on it.
+Here we have the DOM representation of the HTML source
+loaded by the browser.
+You should see the `head` element and the `body` element
+nested inside the `html` element.
+If the `body` element is collapsed, use the
-window to see that the `body` node is, temporarily, child-less.
+disclosure triangle to expand it.
+You should see that the `body` element is,
+temporarily, child-less.
+Let's go ahead and start adding some content in
+`index.html`.

+> Note: the _disclosure triangle_ is the triangle to the left of the `<body>` tag.
+When you first open the Elements tab, the nodes are generally collapsed, hiding their contents.
+You can click the triangle to expand the node and see the contents.
+Disclosure triangles are standard for hiding information throughout Chrome DevTools.
+If you want to see more, feel free to click on the triangle!
+You're not going to break anything.

 First, let's add a title to our page: